 The WCU community gathers annually to celebrate and commemorate the life and legacy

-of Martin Luther King Jr. Our focus during the 2019 celebration is the concept of
+of Martin Luther King Jr. Our focus during the week long celebration is the concept

 we must build strong communities that foster these things.'
 We encourage you to consider

 these words and your role in building a strong community here at WCU and beyond.

 The 2020 celebration launched with an special screening of the movie Selma and the

 annual Unity March, and included days of service, events sponsored by student organizations,

 Dr. Oralene Anderson Graves Simmons, an internationally recognized civil rights leader,